-Advisian provided hands-on support and practical advice on a pro bono basis during the immediate recovery response after the flooding in January 2011.
-The company sent experienced project directors to crisis coordination centres across Brisbane, and drew on its extensive network of construction industry contacts to facilitate the involvement of major contractors, excavation equipment, trucks and manpower to help remove debris from city streets.
+On a pro bono basis, Advisian provided hands-on support and advice during the immediate recovery response.
+We sent experienced project directors to crisis coordination centres across Brisbane, and drew on its extensive network of construction industry contacts to facilitate the involvement of major contractors, excavation equipment, trucks and manpower to help remove debris from city streets.

 In February 2011, the Queensland Government launched ‘Operation Queenslander’, which included establishing the Queensland Reconstruction Authority (QldRA) to develop, implement and manage the state’s $6.8 billion reconstruction program.